 "It's good to see you too, Agent McGee."

 "Tim, please; I'm off duty.
-May I present Reverend Siobhan O'Mallory, NCIS' newest Chaplain?"
+May I present the Reverend Siobhan O'Mallory, NCIS' newest Chaplain?"
 He introduces the woman with a warm smile of long, close friendship; pronouncing her name 'Sha-vawn'.
-"Siobhan, this is Dawn Caldwell, Abby's friend from Jefferson Parish, Louisiana."
+"Siobhan, this is Dawn Caldwell, Abby's friend from New Orleans."

 "Pleased to meet you," Siobhan turns to Ducky, "and thank you for inviting me."